heardpautin/grc-iam-portfolio-/README.md

   Explore how AI is transforming governance, risk, compliance, and identity management.
   [View AI in GRC & IAM](./access-review-ai.md)

+  💻 IAM Policy as Code (Terraform) This directory contains the Terraform skeleton and variables designed to deploy Conditional Access (CA) Policies directly into Microsoft Entra ID.
+This work automates the enforcement of the access controls dictated by the RBAC Matrix and the requirements of the GRC Control Documentation Template, moving policy from documentation into code.

 ---

 ## RBAC Matrix Summary & Compliance Overview